-One of the biggest challenges in astronaut training is learning how to perform tasks in low gravity environments.
-Buoyancy, which is the ability of an object to float in liquid, such as water, is the reason that aquanauts are able to simulate low gravity.
+One of the biggest challenges in astronaut training is learning how to perform tasks in low-gravity environments.
+Buoyancy, which is the ability of an object to float in liquid such as water, is the reason that aquanauts are able to simulate low-gravity.
 Normally, the crew members would be positively buoyant, meaning that they would float in the water.
 However, by wearing diving equipment and weighted backpacks, aquanauts are able to work on the ocean floor with only minimal positive buoyancy.
-This way, NEEMO missions can include practicing extravehicular activities (EVA) and imitate "spacewalks" to test concepts for mobility in low gravity.
+This way, NASA Extreme Environment Mission Operations (NEEMO) missions can include practicing extravehicular activities (EVA) and imitate "spacewalks" to test concepts for mobility in low-gravity.

-The NEEMO 15 mission will provide crew members with multiple opportunities to interact with DeepWorker submersibles, one-seater submarines that are analogues for Space Exploration Vehicles.
-They will collaborate to test exploration, protocol, and communications techniques in a Near Earth Asteroid (NEA) simulated environment.
+The NEEMO 15 mission provided crew members with multiple opportunities to interact with DeepWorker submersibles—one-seater submarines that are analogues for Space Exploration Vehicles.
+They collaborated together to test exploration, protocol and communications techniques in a Near Earth Asteroid (NEA) simulated environment.

 - Practice drilling threaded inserts (anchoring) on a simulated, hard asteroid surface;